scikit-learn-contrib/imbalanced-learn/doc/over_sampling.rst

 columns are belonging to the same categories originally presented without any other extra interpolation.

-However, :class:`SMOTENC` is working with data composed of categorical data only.
-WHen data are made of only nominal categorical data, one can use the :class:`SMOTEN` variant :cite:`chawla2002smote`.
+However, :class:`SMOTENC` is only working when data is a mixed of numerical and categorical features.
+If data are made of only nominal categorical data, one can use the :class:`SMOTEN` variant :cite:`chawla2002smote`.
 The algorithm changes in two ways:

 * the nearest neighbors search does not rely on the Euclidean distance.
 Indeed, the value difference metric (VDM) also implemented in the class :class:`~imblearn.metrics.ValueDifferenceMetric` is used.
-* the new sample generation is based on majority vote per feature to generate the most common category seen in the neighbors samples.
+* a new sample is generated where each feature value corresponds to the most common category seen in the neighbors samples belonging to the same class.

 Let's take the following example::